benchristelcom/benchristelcom.github.io/src/posts/last-fun-thing/index.md

 page number of a story we are being told.
 Time advances, moment by moment, at an unvarying rate, and our reactions to what it brings define the quality of our lives.
 Whether life is long or short, fast or slow, makes no difference.

+_Time_ — the plane rolled over and pulled into a steep dive — I had been trying all my life to spend, save, hoard, borrow, invest, or steal it.
+I thought time was something I could _have_.
+How absurd.
+Where is it now?
+And now?
+And now?
+Time isn't anything.

 The guns blazed, and pulled smoke from hot metal.